hjespers/node-red-contrib-solace/README.md

 nodes in the pallet on the left side of the screen.

-Drag either solace node to the canvas and click to configure the topic and message type
+Drag either solace node to the canvas and double click to configure the topic, broker, and message type

 <img src="https://github.com/hjespers/node-red-contrib-solace/blob/master/images/edit_solace_node.png">

-Click on the ??? to configure a solace broker connection if one does not already exist.
+Click on the pencil icon to the right of the broker selection box to configure a solace broker connection if one does not already exist.

 <img src="https://github.com/hjespers/node-red-contrib-solace/blob/master/images/edit_solace_broker_config.png">

 Publish and subscribe just as you would with the mqtt node with some small differences namely:
 <ul>